rokib97/code-club-assignment-1/README.md

 #### **Step 2: Set Up `db.json`**

-Create a `db.json` file to simulate a user database:
+Create a `db.json` file to simulate the database with extended fields:

 ```json
 {